Friday, 4 September 2020

 HISTORY AND INSCRIPTIONS

-The original temple exists before 7th Century, may be built by Pallavas.
-Latter the temple was reconstructed during Chozhas and Vijayanagaras.
-The temple complex is under the control of Archaeological Survey of India ( ASI ).
+The original temple existed before the 7th century and may have been built by the Pallavas.
+Later, the temple was reconstructed during the Chozhas and Vijayanagaras.
+The temple complex is under the control of the Archaeological Survey of India (ASI).

 LEGENDS

-As per the legend Mundasuran a demon did a penance on Lord Shiva and got a boon of not killed by other Demons and Devas.
-After getting the boon he started harassing the Brahma and celestial deities.
-When they couldn’t tolerate, they complained to Lord Shiva.
-Lord Shiva sent Vaduku Bhairava one of the 8 Bhairavar to kill the Demons.
-After killing the Mundasuran, Vaduku Bhairavar worshiped Lord Shiva of this to get relieved from Brahmahathi dosha.
-Hence Lord Shiva is called as Vadukeeswarar.
+As per the legend, Mundasuran, a demon, did penance on Lord Shiva and got a boon not to be killed by other Demons and Devas.
+After getting the boon, he started harassing Brahma and celestial deities.
+When they couldn’t tolerate it, they complained to Lord Shiva.
+Lord Shiva sent Vaduku Bhairava, one of the 8 Bhairavar, to kill the Demons.
+After killing the Mundasuran, Vaduku Bhairavar worshiped Lord Shiva to get relieved from Brahmahathi dosha.
+Hence Lord Shiva is called Vadukeeswarar.

-In another legend Lord Brahma also had 5 heads, like Lord Shiva.
+In another legend, Lord Brahma also had 5 heads, like Lord Shiva.
 He was very proud of it.
-Once Ma Parvati, mistook Brahma as Lord Shiva and extended honours to Brahma, which he didn’t denied it.
-To remove the confusion Lord Shiva plucked one of his heads at this place.
-Brahma realized his mistake and beg Lord Shiva to pardon him, which Lord Shiva acceded to.
-Since Lord Shiva plucked Brahma’s head ( Vaduku – pluck ), Lord Shiva s called as Vadukeeswarar.
+Once Ma Parvati mistook Brahma for Lord Shiva and extended honours to Brahma, which he didn’t deny.
+To remove the confusion, Lord Shiva plucked one of his heads at this place.
+Brahma realized his mistake and begged Lord Shiva to pardon him, which Lord Shiva acceded to.
+Since Lord Shiva plucked Brahma’s head (Vaduku – pluck), Lord Shiva is called Vadukeeswarar.

-People pray Lord Shiva for Job opportunities, Promotions etc,.
+People pray to Lord Shiva for Job opportunities, promotions, etc.

 POOJAS AND CELEBRATIONS